New York Electronic Prescribing Mandate

 E-Prescribing and Software Registration Requirements

 In order to prescribe controlled substances electronically, practitioners are required to register their certified electronic prescribing computer application with the New York State Department of Health, Bureau of Narcotic Enforcement (BNE).
-To register the computer application with BNE, practitioners must complete a ROPES form online.
+To register the computer application with BNE, practitioners must complete a Registration for Official Prescriptions and E-prescribing Systems (ROPES) form online.

 The form requires the practitioner to identify the “third party audit certifying organization” and the date of the third party audit/certification.
 However, the prescriber is not responsible for having an audit.
 The software vendor is responsible for having the audit performed – not the doctor.
 The vendor should provide the prescriber/software purchaser with the “audit/certification."